graphql-aspnet/graphql-aspnet.github.io/docs/types/input-objects.md

 }
 ```

-Because of this restriction it can be helpful to separate your classes between "input" and "output" types much is the same way we do with `ViewModel` vs. `BindingModel` objects in MVC.
+Because of this restriction it can be helpful to separate your classes between "input" and "output" types much is the same way we do with `ViewModel` vs. `BindingModel` objects with REST queries in ASP.NET.
 This is optional, mix and match as needed by your use case.

 ## Properties Must Have a Public Setter